WarBuggy/in254/design.md

 * The planet’s survey designation is HCM-8724-XQ9P2, though most call it Scorchridge (or Furnace Hold).
 From orbit, it looks small and harsh.
 It sits uncomfortably close to its sun, which dominates the sky as the planet glows beneath it.
 The ship itself seems impossibly tiny in the vastness of space.
 * The fully automated ship carries 4 human passengers and its robot crews.
 * Inmate IN-254-C917X-PRX, or in254, is one of the 4 prisoners.
-* in254 has only about six months of work left before earning enough credits for a "ticket home."
+* in254 has only about six cycles of work left before earning enough credits for a "ticket home."
 * Their thoughts drift to the life they’ll reclaim, wondering whether friends and loved ones will still recognize them, or if time away has changed everything.
 * As the ship enters sub-orbit, the AI even-toned voice systematically scans the colony:
   * "Output reports missing for 3 consecutive cycles."